greim/murge/README.md

 of dependencies (~20k) on yeikos's, namely that this one only merges *owned* properties, ignoring prototype properties.

+There are also some performance improvements (http://jsperf.com/merge-test) which have been [submitted](https://github.com/yeikos/js.merge/pull/11) to the original module as well.

 Original npm `merge` module: https://www.npmjs.org/package/merge

 ## Node.js Usage